 Trainer: Alex Patchin McNeill

-Alex Patchin McNeill is the first openly transgender person to head a mainline Protestant organization.
-He is an openly transgender man, a life-long Presbyterian, and a nationally known educator and advocate for lesbian, gay, bisexual, transgender and queer (LGBTQ) Christians.
-He has trained hundreds of Christians to become community leaders through the Institute for Welcoming Resources and the Reconciling Ministries Network.
+Alex Patchin McNeill is the executive director of More Light Presbyterians and is the first openly transgender person to head a mainline Protestant organization.
+He is a life-long Presbyterian, and a nationally known educator and advocate for lesbian, gay, bisexual, transgender and queer (LGBTQ) Christians.
 He played key roles organizing faith communities for the passage of Amendment 10A in the PC(USA), and for marriage equality legislation in Maryland.
 McNeill has also campaigned for ballot measures and legislation to promote LGBTQ rights.
 His journey to ordination is currently being chronicled in the documentary, Out of Order.
 Alex holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
 He currently lives in Asheville, NC with his wife and three dogs.

 Looking for resources and archives of the trainings?
 Be sure to check them out by clicking the notebook icon.
 We’ll be updating this page as we go with slides from the trainings, and supplemental resources to help you continue to dig into these important topics.

 Too often we talk in terms of interpersonal kindness or rudeness when we discuss racism.
 This session will make the distinction between structural racism and interpersonal conflicts related to race.
 We will also learn a common vocabulary for talking about racism and developing a shared understand of what Racism is and how Racial Justice can counter it.